Amnesty International halts operations in India | DW | 29.09.2020

 According to Amnesty, around 100,000 Indians have supported the group financially over the past 8 years.

-Read more: India: Amnesty accuses police of human rights abuses at February riots

-Amnesty accused the Indian government of carrying out a "witch hunt of human rights organizations" over "unfounded allegations" in response to challenges to the "government's grave excesses."
+Amnesty has accused the Indian government of carrying out a "witch hunt of human rights organizations" in response to rights watchdogs challenging the "government's grave excesses."

+India's ruling Hindu-nationalist Bharatiya Janata Party (BJP) and Prime Minister Narendra Modi have been accused of pushing a Hindu-first agenda that marginalizes the country's Muslim minority and violates human rights principles.

+In August, Amnesty said police violated human rights during deadly religious riots in New Delhi earlier this year, including beating protesters, torturing detainees and joining Hindu mobs.